-Prepare to grub down on these fully-loaded, authentic Carne Asada Tacos.
+Prepare to grub down on these fully-loaded, authentic Carne Asada Tacos using our famous Carne Asada Seasoning.
 Think taco truck style goodness made in your own kitchen.
-The Carne Asada marinade is the same one we use to make Carne Asada Nachos and Carne Asada Fries and Street Tacos.
+The Carne Asada marinade is the same one we use to make Carne Asada Nachos, Carne Asada Fries, Carne Asada Quesadillas and Street Tacos.

 Hailing from San Diego, we know our Mexican Recipes.
 When we starting making our Carne Asada Recipe, over 12 years ago, there were zero recipes for it online.
 ZERO.
 Now they’re plentiful – but many don’t resemble the authentic carne asada recipe that you find here in Southern California.
 Our Mexican Carne Asada Recipe has been a reader favorite for years so it’s time to post one for easy carne asada tacos.